peterlidee/dive-in-next-13-tests/blog/3.next12/next12.md

 There is also an sibling `ssg.json` that contains the data from the fetch. `Next` uses this to hydrate somehow.
 The details are not important.

 I'm not here to learn you about SSG.
-The point was showing you another example of a client-side component (all components are client-side prior to `Next 13`) getting rendered server-side at build time and giving you a better feel how `Next` prerenders.
+The point was showing you another example of a client-side component (all components are client-side prior to `Next 13`) getting rendered server-side at build time and giving you a better feel how `Next` prerenders the HTML.

 ## Server-side rendering (SSR)